 Welcome to the Bohemia Walled Garden.
 Hidden in Summerfields Wood, off Bohemia Road in Hastings, this Victorian walled garden was built in the grounds of the grand mansion owned by the Brisco family, around the mid 19th century.
 In this booklet, you can get an idea of its history, from providing abundant fruit and vegetables for the wealthy Victorian family to lying neglected for decades.
 It's also the story of how the walled garden was turned into a cherished and well-used community garden by a group of volunteers, the Bohemia Walled Garden Association.
-The next stage in the garden's history is about to begin - we have just been awarded a grant from the Heritage Lottery Fund and the fallen eastern wall, 18 metres long and requiring 13,000 bricks, will be rebuilt in 2017.
+The next stage in the garden's history began when we were awarded a grant from the Heritage Lottery Fund to repair the fallen eastern wall.
+The wall is 18 metres long and required 13,000 bricks.
+It was rebuilt in the summer of 2018.
 Join BWGA through bohemiawga.org.uk.
 You can put your name down for a plot, visit us during our weekly opening hours or attend one of our events.
-Visitors and volunteers are always welcome, and keep this garden thriving within its four walls.
+Visitors and volunteers are always welcome, and keep this garden thriving within its walls.